liangcj/AcerC720CrunchBang/README.md

 Make sure you restart Openbox (`Super-Space` ==> Settings ==> Openbox ==> Restart) to put the changes into effect.

-See the `rc.xml` file in this repository for the full, edited file (will also contain other shortcuts for brightness, page-up/down, home/end, delete, and caps lock).
+See the `rc.xml` file in this repository for the full, edited file (will also contain modifications for all other shortcuts mentioned in this guide).

 Source: [CrunchBang forums](http://crunchbang.org/forums/viewtopic.php?pid=50246) (slightly modified)